jasonjiangstuy/djshell-systems-project1/README.md

 - History logging: all commands are logged in history.txt, use arrow keys to access pass commands.
 - Random color prompt: Terminal sets to a different colors at start
     - Credit to GitHub user RabaDabaDoba for providing the .h file
+- Accessing command history: use the up and down arrow keys to access previously inputted commands, as in the real shell
+    - Check the Bugs section for important info regarding this feature

 ## Attempted Features
 - Using ncurse to deal with raw input: soon realized that it's overkill